 In the mid-2000s, when the band Vixen was disbanded, Gardner attended college at the University of Bridgeport and became a dental hygienist in 2005.
-As of 2015 she maintains an active license, and works as a hygienist when not working on musical projects with Vixen.
+As of 2015 she maintains an active license and works as a hygienist when not working on musical projects with Vixen.

 Gardner is married to guitarist Justin James since 2016.

 Gardner became the lead singer and rhythm guitarist of the all-woman hard rock band Vixen.
-Janet joined the band’s early lineup in 1982.
+She joined the band’s early lineup in 1982.
 In 1984, the band appeared in the movie Hardbodies before moving to Los Angeles to further their career.

-After some initial changes, the primary lineup of Vixen consisted of Janet, Jan Kuehnemund, Roxy Petrucci, and Share Pedersen.
+After some initial changes, the primary lineup of Vixen consisted of Gardner, Jan Kuehnemund, Roxy Petrucci, and Share Pedersen.
 Vixen signed with EMI and recorded their self-titled debut album which was released in September 1988.
 Gardner described the pressure of recording as, “We were just girls from Minnesota and Montana who loved playing live, so it was a bit of a rude awakening.”

-Their lead single “Edge of a Broken Heart” became their signature hit song.
+Their lead single, “Edge of a Broken Heart,” became their signature hit song.
 It was co-written, arranged, and produced by Richard Marx.
-Vixen would go on worldwide tours in support of Ozzy Osbourne, Scorpions, and Bon Jovi along with their own headline shows.
-Vixen recorded and released their second album “Rev It Up” in July 1990.
-They toured for another year alongside KISS and Deep Purple before the band split up in the middle of 1991 citing musical differences.
+Vixen would go on worldwide tours in support of Ozzy Osbourne, Scorpions, and Bon Jovi, along with their own headline shows.
+Vixen recorded and released their second album, “Rev It Up,” in July 1990.
+They toured for another year alongside KISS and Deep Purple before the band split up in the middle of 1991, citing musical differences.